Workforce Management Tips and Resources: 50 Essential Resources on Workforce Management (Plus 150 Tips)

-Jen Miller penned this featured workforce management article for ComputerWorld to offer tips for deploying tablets to your mobile workforce.
+Jen Miller penned this featured article for ComputerWorld to offer tips for deploying tablets to your mobile workforce.
 She suggests that the process involves asking the people who will be using them, which hints at a larger workforce management practice of involving stakeholders while making workforce management decisions.

 Three tips we like from How to Deploy Tablets To Your Mobile Workforce:

 - Involve end users in workforce management tool selection

 - Encourage collaboration between teams when implementing workforce management strategies

 - Roll out new portions of workforce management in creative ways to increase employee buy-in

 eBooks and White Papers

 Field Technologies provides information on technologies that optimize mobile workers, service, and assets.
 Their mobile workforce management eBook, 10 Things to Consider In Your Mobile Workforce Management Strategy, explains that a workforce management strategy impacts several areas, so it is important that you make the necessary considerations before implementing workforce management.